-Here you will also see the different methods for opening the Registry Editor in Windows 10 and the steps for creating a shortcut for it.
+Here you will also see the various methods for opening the Registry Editor in Windows 10 and the steps for creating a shortcut for it.
 Let’s get started.

-The command regedit can launch Registry Editor on Windows 10, and you can use it on one of the following programs:
+The command regedit can start the Registry Editor on Windows 10, and you can use it with one of the following programs:

 - Run Command